deobald/markdown-resume/resume.md

 - Wrote and open-sourced first international worker cooperative constitution in India
 - Drafted and implemented menstrual leave policy
 - Trained all staff in Clojure and functional programming on the JVM
+- Engineering Management for Rails and Android teams that built &nbsp;[simple.org](https://simple.org)
 - Built company to ₹15cr ARR, with 20 staff members

 **Chief Product Officer, C42 Engineering** (2011-2012, India)